2 Help Resources Available

 Google Search: Branded Versus Non-Branded

 The filtering capability in Google Search Console is very restrictive (single phrase match), making it useless for separating branded from non-branded search terms in all but the simplest cases.
-Enter the Analytics Edge Core Add-in — a quick regular expression filter and your work is done.
+Enter the Analytics Edge Add-in — a quick regular expression filter and your work is done.
 More

 Google Search: Download All Your Page And Query Data